dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

 ### **3.5.
 Non-Functional Requirements**

 1. **Schedule Usability** <a name="nfr1"></a>
-    - **Description**: All schedules operations (upload, view, clear) should be processed and reflected on the screen within 3 seconds of the user action
+    - **Description**: All schedules operations (upload, view, clear) should be processed and reflected on the screen within 4 seconds of the user action.
     - **Justification**: Quick schedule display avoids user dissatisfaction and saves time for busy professors and students to check the time and location for their upcoming classes.
 According to https://think.storage.googleapis.com/docs/mobile-page-speed-new-industry-benchmarks.pdf, as page load time goes from 1s to 3s, the probability of bounce increases 32%.
-2. **Location Accuracy** <a name="nfr2"></a>
+2. **Check in Usability** <a name="nfr2"></a>
-    - **Description**: The user's location should be track within a radius of 50 meters from the actual location
+    - **Description**: The user will see if they have checked in successfully or not, along with the amount of Karma points awarded, within 4 seconds of clicking the "Check in to class" button.
-    - **Justification**: Accurate location tracking helps provide the optimal route, which is important for professors and students to get to class on time.
-This also ensures fairness for awarding and deducting points (karma).
-Our testing found that inside buildings on campus you can be up to 50m away from the building's google maps location, so we need precise location data to keep the valid radius small.
+    - **Justification**: Quick check in feedback reassures the user that their action is successful and to instantly reward them with Karma points.
+This fast confirmation can minimize anxiety, prevent repetitive attempts and reinforce trust in the system.
+According to https://think.storage.googleapis.com/docs/mobile-page-speed-new-industry-benchmarks.pdf, as page load time goes from 1s to 3s, the probability of bounce increases 32%.

 ## 4. Designs Specification